sanjay-dilip/letterboxd-sentiment-api/README.md

 - loads the cleaned dataset
 - filters by strict labels
 - balances positive and negative
-- vectorizes text
+- vectorises text
 - trains Logistic Regression
 - evaluates on a validation split
 - exposes a predict function for the API

-Baseline accuracy on human-labeled samples is about 39%.
+Baseline accuracy on human-labelled samples is about 39%.

 ### DistilBERT Transformer Model